 III.
 Professional Responsibility

-All Scrum Alliance members will dedicate themselves to a common goal and will strive to perform professionally and responsibly at all times.
-All Scrum Alliance members shall:
+All Scrum Alliance practitioners will strive to perform professionally and responsibly at all times.
+All Scrum Alliance practitioners shall:

-- Take responsibility for and fulfill the commitments that they undertake, without impairment from substance abuse;
+- Take responsibility for and fulfill the professional commitments that they undertake, without impairment from substance abuse;

-As a member of the Scrum Alliance, I acknowledge and agree to honor my ethical obligations to my customers, trainers, colleagues, and to the public at large.
+As a practitioner of the Scrum Alliance, I acknowledge and agree to honor my ethical obligations to my customers, trainers, colleagues, and to the public at large.
 I pledge to act in accordance with this Scrum Alliance Code of Ethics (which includes the Business Practice Guidelines, which are incorporated herein by reference), to treat people with dignity as independent and equal human beings, and to model these standards with those whom I work.
-I understand and agree that if I breach this Pledge of Ethics or any part of the Scrum Alliance Code of Ethics, the Scrum Alliance in its sole discretion may hold me accountable for such breach and that such accountability may include the suspension or loss of my Scrum Alliance membership and/or my Scrum Alliance credentials.
+I understand and agree that if I breach this Pledge of Ethics or any part of the Scrum Alliance Code of Ethics, the Scrum Alliance in its sole discretion may hold me accountable for such breach and that such accountability may include the suspension, denial, or termination of my Scrum Alliance membership and/or my Scrum Alliance credentials, or other disciplinary measures.

 Business Practice Guidelines

 All practitioners of the Scrum Alliance are expected to engage in business conduct that is ethical and responsible, and are expected to refrain from any practices that are disreputable or would reflect poorly on the Scrum Alliance.